zhihanyue/ts2vec/README.md

 * [128 UCR datasets](https://www.cs.ucr.edu/~eamonn/time_series_data_2018) should be put into `datasets/UCR/` so that each data file can be located by `datasets/UCR/<dataset_name>/<dataset_name>_*.csv`.
 * [30 UEA datasets](http://www.timeseriesclassification.com) should be put into `datasets/UEA/` so that each data file can be located by `datasets/UEA/<dataset_name>/<dataset_name>_*.arff`.
 * [3 ETT datasets](https://github.com/zhouhaoyi/ETDataset) should be placed at `datasets/ETTh1.csv`, `datasets/ETTh2.csv` and `datasets/ETTm1.csv`.
-* [Electricity dataset](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014) should be resampled into hourly data of 321 clients over last 3 years and placed at `datasets/electricity.csv`.
+* [Electricity dataset](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014) should be resampled into hourly data of 321 clients over the last 3 years and placed at `datasets/electricity.csv`.

 ## Usage